jeremyfa/interpret/README.md

 A typical scenario leveraging this aspect is using **interpret** live-reload while iterating on your app code and testing quickly what it does, then bundling the final binary as compiled, and efficient, haxe code: use scripting in dev, but make no compromise regarding performance in production!

+## How to use

+### Load an interpretable haxe class

+Check out the commented sample code at: [sample/DynamicClassSample.hx](sample/DynamicClassSample.hx)

+Run it with: `haxe sample-dynclass.hxml`

+### Create class live-reloadable methods

+Check out the commented sample code at: [sample/LiveReloadSample.hx](sample/DynamicClassSample.hx)

+Run it with: `haxe sample-livereload.hxml`

+## What works?

 To see what haxe features are supported, you can take a look at the haxe files in [test script directory](/test/script/), which are all tested and compatible with **interpret**.

 **interpret** is still at an early stage of development and can be improved a lot.
 New features, like handling of enums and pattern matching, will be added in the future.

+## Roadmap

+**interpret** will be improved to become more and more complete, here are the things that will probably be worked on next:

+- [ ] Expose enums to interpreted code
+- [ ] Handle switches with pattern matching
+- [ ] Handle arrow functions
+- [ ] Handle abstract operators?
+- [ ] Hunt and fix any edge case?